-Seventh, EEAASR resources may be procured from customers throughout each utility's service territory (not merely from "eligible retail customers", but also from competitive-class customers).
+Seventh, EEAASR resources may be procured from customers statewide (and, if feasible, throughout each utility's service territory (not merely from "eligible retail customers"), including", but also from competitiveclass customers.
+As supply resources would be similarly unrestricted, demand-side resources displacing supply blocks should not be restricted to customers for whom the Agency procures energy.
+However, procured demand-side resources should be delivered within the service territory for which they're being

-$^{^{\}rm 113}$ See Docket No. 12-0544, Final Order dated December 19, 2012 at 234-35.
+116 See Docket No. 12-0544, Final Order dated December 19, 2012 at 234-35.

-114 Three notes on this principle: first, based on feedback received to date, the Agency believes the market currently has and will continue to develop demand-side alternatives featuring strong enough price differentials to provide the lowest total cost to customers; second, as some degree of forecasting is required, the Agency does not believe that the procurement must produce lower costs, only that it is more likely than not to do so, and thus should be pursued as a strategy expected to bring customer benefits; and third, to the extent quantifiable, the value of any reduction in wholesale LMPs should be considered.
+117 Three notes on this principle: first, based on feedback received to date, the Agency believes the market currently has and will continue to develop demand-side alternatives featuring strong enough price differentials to provide the lowest total cost to customers; second, as some degree of forecasting is required, the Agency does not believe that the procurement must produce lower costs, only that it is more likely than not to do so, and thus should be pursued as a strategy expected to bring customer benefits; and third, to the extent quantifiable, the value of any reduction in wholesale LMPs should be considered.

-$^{^{115}}$ Additionally, price and load-sensitive products are already being offered to the market through demand response and real time pricing options.
+118 Additionally, price and load-sensitive products are already being offered to the market through demand response and real time pricing options.